manpep/manpep.github.io/_pages/about.md

 **October 2024:**	I was selected as a Junior Associate Fellow at the NATO Defence College.

 **September 2024:**	I was elected as an Associate Fellow of the Royal Historical Society.

-**June 2024:**	I presented the paper “The Northern Epirus Question and the creation of the anti-Western myth”, in _History Days_, a conference organized by the National and Kapodistrian University of Athens.